geethikabusetty996/Neuromorphic-ECG-Abnormality-Detection-FPGA/docs/README.md

 # Documentation

-This folder contains all project documentation.
+This folder contains the documentation related to the project.

 ## Contents

-- Project Report
+- Project Report (PDF)
-- Presentation
 - Design Documents
+- Implementation Details
-- User Guide
+- User Guide (if available)

+The complete project report is available in this folder.